Skip to Content

 What is Buffy Coat in Blood?
 Buffy Coat Preparation and Buffy Coat Cell Extraction

 What Is a Buffy Coat?
+A buffy coat is a mix of lymphocytes, monocytes, granulocytes, and platelets, isolated from plasma and RBCs by centrifugation.
 In a sample of peripheral whole blood, less than 1% of the cells are white blood cells (WBCs) and platelets.
-When researchers put the sample through a centrifuge, a machine that spins the blood, those WBCs and platelets combine to form their own layer suspended between the red blood cells (RBCs) and supernatant plasma.
-This thin layer is called a buffy coat because of its …
+When researchers put the sample through a centrifuge, a machine that spins the blood, those WBCs and platelets combine to form their own layer suspended between the red blood …

 Living Cells can React to Magnetic Signals